jkrshw/jessek-blog/content/Posts/riding-bleeding-edge.md

 Title: Riding the bleeding edge
 Date: 2014-01-23 10:20
-Tags: linux ssd steamos ubuntu
+Tags: linux, ssd, steamos, ubuntu
 Slug: riding-bleeding-edge

 It has been quite some time since I tried hacking around with Linux.
 Which also means it has been a long time of my HTPC working just fine.